 Reporting to IRBs

 The Common Rule also requires prompt reporting to the IRB, OHRP, and other relevant officials of any unanticipated problems involving risks to subjects or others, serious or continuing noncompliance, and suspensions or terminations of IRB approval.
 In addition, adverse events that also meet the criteria for unanticipated problems involving risks to subjects or others are reportable to OHRP.
+Click here to learn more about reporting to OHRP.

 Visit OHRP Mini-Tutorials for short videos discussing reporting requirements.